 - Wallabies are regarded as small species of kangaroo.

-- Kangaroo name is only given to larger species of family ‘Macropodidae’,
+- Kangaroo name is only given to larger species of the family ‘Macropodidae’,

 - Wallabies also belong to the same species and sometimes the same genus.